 You can check if the trailhead has a restroom on the all trails app which I’m going to talk about next.

 9. All Trails App

 All Trails is an app for hikers and trail runners.
-All Trails helps you find trails in your area, rates their difficulty level, you can see pictures, read reviews of trails.
+All Trails helps you find trails in your area, rates their difficulty level, can see pictures, and read reviews of trails.

 You can check the topography of the trail.
 You can see the elevations on the trail.